idena-network/idena-docs/docs/wp/technology.md

 [![Why machines have no common sense](/img/wp/ai-biggest-problem.png)](https://content.jwplatform.com/players/RdnxHErX-FvQKszTI.html)

-## Consensus mechanism
+## Idena blockchain

-Idena implements a Proof-of-Person Sybil control mechanism and committee-based consensus with fast finaility.
 The public blockchain structure is used to store the state of validated identities, implement cryptoeconomic incentives for network participants, and enable transactions of the native coin enriched with additional metadata (such as P2P-encrypted messages).
 Every full node corresponds to one validated person with an equal chance to be rewarded for the minting of new blocks and equal voting power in the consensus and governance process.

+### BFT

+Idena implements a Proof-of-Person Sybil control mechanism and committee-based consensus with fast finaility.

 Every validated participant has an equal voting power in the network to produce blocks and validate transactions.
 Randomly selected participants generate block proposals and broadcast them into the network.
 A random committee is selected to reach consensus about whether to include a block into the blockchain.

 Idena provides a secure way to run multiple sub-chains in parallel driven by different sets of independent participants in a process called sharding.
 A network with millions of nodes driven by diverse people can be safely split into thousands of groups (or shards) that are processing transactions at the same time.

-### Blockchain scalability
+### Scalability

 Unlike many blockchains that utilize centralization to increase capacity, we solve the scalability problem by exaggerating decentralization.
 It might be considered as a counterintuitive approach because of the well-known “Scalability-Security-Decentralization” trilemma.
 However, Idena offers decentralization-based scalability without sacrificing security.